 NetSpot is a freemium software application for macOS and Windows, which means that you can download it for free and use with certain limitations.
 Installing NetSpot is straightforward since all you need to do is to open the downloaded installation file and follow the instructions.
 Keep in mind that you need administrator privileges to install the software.

-Next, launch NetSpot and enter Discover mode by selecting it from the top toolbar (it should be selected by default).
+Next, launch NetSpot and enter Inspector Mode by selecting it from the top toolbar (it should be selected by default).
 It shouldn’t take more than a few seconds for NetSpot to display an interactive table with all WiFi networks available in your area.

 Unlike traditional WiFi spectrum analyzers, which show graphical representations of the RF energy in the monitored spectrum, NetSpot presents interactive tables and charts that clearly display all important information at a glance.
 Here are some of the things you can learn about available WiFi networks: